kaymen99/AI-telegram-assistant/README.md

 4. **Action**: If available, the agent delegates the email task to the Email Agent to send the message to Emily.

 This approach ensures that the agent handles the request accurately, considering each step's outcome before proceeding.

+## Tech Stack

+- **LangGraph & LangChain**: Frameworks used for building the AI agents and interacting with LLMs (GPT4, LLAMA3, GEMINI)
+- **LangSmith**: For monitoring the different LLM calls and AI agents interactions.
+- **Google APIs**: Provides access to Google services like Calendar, Contacts, and Gmail.
+- **Notion Client**: Interface for interacting with Notion to manage and update to-do lists.

 ## How to Run